Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Machine learning regression methods

 where $N_s^\prime$ represents the number of solution snapshots used for training.
 While $N_s^\prime$ is typically equal to the total number of snapshots $N_s$, it can be less ($N_s^\prime < N_s$) when a very large dataset is collected, for example, from unsteady computations.
 In such cases, the specific subset of snapshots chosen for training does not imply any particular ordering from the original dataset.

-This work investigates the suitability of deep ANNs as the primary regression method for constructing the map \eqref{eq:Map}.
+This work investigates the suitability of deep ANNs (as in \cite{barnett2023neural} or, more generally, ANNs of any architecture) as the primary regression method for constructing the map \eqref{eq:Map}.
 This inquiry is motivated by two key limitations of deep ANNs within PMOR via latent space closure error modeling: their inherent opacity, complicating the development of rigorous theoretical a priori error estimates or indicators for the solution approximation \eqref{eq:Apx3}, and the challenge of limited training data when seeking high accuracy with a very small number of high-dimensional solution snapshots $N_s$, resulting in an extremely small dimension $n$ of the primary ROB $\mathbf{V}$ -- a scenario highly desirable for efficiency.

 As an illustrative example, consider the benchmark steady hypersonic flow problem from \cite{chmiel2025unified}, parameterized by a single free-stream Mach number ($N_{\mathcal D} = 1$).
 Traditional PMOR based on an affine approximation required a mere $N_s = 17$ steady solution snapshots to construct an accurate PROM of dimension $n_\text{tra} = 16$ across the entire considered parameter domain $\mathcal{D}$.
 Furthermore, the PMOR framework employing a deep ANN for the map \eqref{eq:Map} demonstrated the capability to reduce the HDM dimension from $N = 654\,720$ to $n = 2$ (with $\bar n = 14$) while maintaining comparable accuracy within $\mathcal{D}$.
 However, training this deep ANN necessitated the reconstruction of additional high-dimensional steady solution snapshots.
-A practical strategy to mitigate this involves leveraging the pre-computed primary ROB $\mathbf{V}$ and the ECSW-generated reduced mesh based on $\mathbf{V}$ to build a traditional HPROM for the rapid reconstruction of these additional high-dimensional snapshots.
+A practical strategy to mitigate this involves leveraging the pre-computed total ROB $\mathbf{V}_{\text{tot}}=[\mathbf V\ \overline{\mathbf V}]$ (for this example, of dimension $n_{\text{tra}}=16$) and the ECSW-generated reduced mesh based on $\mathbf{V}_{\text{tot}}$ to build a traditional HPROM for the rapid reconstruction of these additional high-dimensional snapshots.
 This sufficiently fast offline strategy was successfully employed to construct an accurate HPROM-ANN of dimension $n=2$ for the aforementioned hypersonic flow problem.

 Nevertheless, the requirement to generate or reconstruct additional high-dimensional solution snapshots to facilitate the learning of the closure error using a deep ANN, while perhaps a minor inconvenience, remains a desirable aspect to eliminate.